Combining kernel estimators in the uniform deconvolution problem: Uniform deconvolution

 Furthermore, if $f$ is twice continuously differentiable on a neighborhood of $x$ and

 then we have

 \end{thm}

-\begin{rem} The theorem shows that the kernel density estimator $f_{nh}(x)$ has the same asymptotic properties as the kernel smoothed NPMLE of $F$ of Groeneboom and Jongbloed (2002) under the restriction that $f$ is concentrated on the interval [0,1], and that $f$ is bounded away from zero.
+\begin{rem} The theorem shows that the kernel density estimator $f_{nh}(x)$ has the same asymptotic properties as the density estimator of Groeneboom and Jongbloed (2003) under the restriction that $f$ is concentrated on the interval [0,1], and that $f$ is bounded away from zero.
 However, in Section \ref{GJvar} we show that the limit variance of the kernel smoothed NPMLE is in fact equal to (\ref{limitvar}), even if the restriction of the support of $f$ to [0,1] does not hold.
 This means that the limit distibutions of the kernel smoothed NPMLE and our estimator coincide.
 For the estimators of Hall and Meister (2007) and Feuerverger et al. (2008) the limit distributions are not known. \end{rem}

-\begin{rem} Admittedly, the estimator (\ref{finalest}) lacks the desirable properties that the estimates are nonnegative and that their integral is equal to one, which are guaranteed for the kernel smoothed NPMLE.
-By truncating at zero and rescaling to integral one these properties can be restored.
-For the effect of this normalization on the $L_1$ distance and other distances to the true density $f$, see Ka{\l}uszka (1998). \end{rem}
+\begin{rem} Admittedly, the estimator (\ref{finalest}) lacks the desirable properties that the estimates are nonnegative and that their integral is equal to one, which are guaranteed for the kernel smoothed NPMLE. \end{rem}